krishaamer/green-filter-research/research/literature/fintech.md

 -   A Dutch fintech company Bunq offers payment cards for sustainability, provided by MasterCard, which connects everyday payments to green projects, such as planting trees and donations to charities within the same user interface (Bunq, 2020).
 Sharing a similar goal to Alibaba’s Ant Forest, Bunq’s approach creates a new interaction dynamic in a familiar context (card payments), enabling customers to effortlessly contribute to sustainability.
 However, it lacks the level of gamification which makes Alibaba’s offering so addictive, while also not differentiating between the types of purchases the consumer makes, in terms of the level of eco-friendliness.
 -   From Shopping to Investing Next Generation Customer Experience (n.d.) suggests “Targeted at millennials, Acorns is the investing app that rounds up purchases to the nearest dollar and invests the difference.”
 -   Anon.
 (2023f) in Macau Contactless Payments:
--   Commons, formerly known as Joro, analysis your financialss to estimate your CO2 footprint.
+-   Commons, formerly known as Joro, analysis your financialss to estimate your CO<sub>2</sub> footprint.
 Chant (2022)

-Anon. (n.d.ad) China was a money innovator introducing paper money in the Tang Dynasty (618–907 AD).
+Anon. (n.d.ac) China was a money innovator introducing paper money in the Tang Dynasty (618–907 AD).

 -   Anon.
 (2023g) Digital currencies make tracking easier